PioneeringTechLab/laravel-sudo/README.md

 1. The user is entering a "sudo mode" section for the first time in the session
 2. The length of time described by the [SUDO_DURATION](#sudo-duration) environment variable has passed since the user last entered his password to enter "sudo mode"
+3. The [SUDO_PROMPT_ONLY_WHILE_MASQUERADING](#sudo-prompt-only-while-masquerading) has been set to `true` and the matching criteria has been met
-3. The user attempted to enter "sudo mode" and the re-authentication attempt failed due to an incorrect password
+4. The user attempted to enter "sudo mode" and the re-authentication attempt failed due to an incorrect password

 #### Sudo Functionality